 Rabbits have a sensible hearing, which gives lots of information about their environment and alerts them of any danger.

-There are different genders of rabbits, male rabbits known as bucks, and female rabbits, also known as does.
+Male rabbits are known as bucks, and female rabbits, are also known as does.

 They also have straight-growing teeth; a rabbit’s front teeth grow at a rate of 3mm a week!

-Food goes through their gut and special droppings, are then produced.
+Food goes through their gut and special droppings are produced.

 Domestic rabbits and wild rabbits vary in their lifespan, typically they live for eight to twelve years or even more.

-Rabbits love themselves so much as keeping themselves very clean and neat, they help each other just like cats, moreover, rabbits are intelligent animals.
+Rabbits love to keep themselves very clean and neat; they help each other just like cats do.

-Pet rabbits can be taught to always respond to any command.
+Pet rabbits can be taught to respond to any command.

-Guinea pig is a domesticated species of South American rodent belonging to the cavy family.
+Guinea pigs are South American rodents belonging to the cavy family.